Shivam0727/response-entity/README.md

 ## 501 (Not Implemented):
 The server either does not recognize the request method, or it cannot fulfill the request.
 Usually, this implies future availability (e.g., a new feature of a web-service API).

+# Using HTTP Status Codes
+REST API's for User Management Application - Following five REST APIs for User resource and their status codes ( refer to status code column):

 ![api-list](https://github.com/Shivam0727/response-entity/assets/108928939/dfcb1962-a788-4a1e-b73e-116a9c663de0)